-The prime minister is encouraging greater private-sector involvement to support the government’s plan to transform the country from an agriculture-based economy into a manufacturing hub hinges on improved transport and energy infrastructure and greater agricultural-sector productivity.
+The prime minister is encouraging greater private-sector involvement to support the government’s plan to transform Ethiopia from an agriculture-based economy into a manufacturing hub, a plan that hinges on improved transport and energy infrastructure and greater agricultural-sector productivity.
 To achieve these goals, reforms are needed to improve the burdensome and opaque business and investment regime.
 The poor quality and efficiency of government services are made worse by weak rule of law and pervasive corruption.
 State distortions in prices and interest rates undermine monetary stability.

 A military junta deposed Emperor Haile Selassie in 1974 and created a socialist state.
 The Ethiopian People’s Revolutionary Democratic Front (EPRDF) overthrew the junta in 1991 and established a repressive one-party state.
 Protests by Ethiopia’s marginalized Oromo tribe led in April 2018 to the surprise ascension of Prime Minister Abiy Ahmed, who released political prisoners and launched ambitious reforms to increase the role of women in government, partially privatize state-owned enterprises, and seek rapprochement with longtime rival Eritrea.
 Tensions over Ethiopia’s almost-completed Nile River dam eased after a water-sharing agreement was concluded with Egypt and Sudan.
 The economy’s strong growth has reduced poverty.

 Ownership of all land remains in the hands of the state, with use rights granted to landholders.
 The judiciary is officially independent, but its judgments rarely deviate from government policy.
 Government officials and state institutions reportedly enjoy preferential access to credit, land leases, and jobs.
 Corruption and bribery remain significant problems, although the new prime minister has a reformist agenda.